Faith Kipyegon: 2024: New 1500 m world record, back to back to back 1500 m Olympic gold, and Olympic 5000 m silver

 In June 2024, at the 2024 Kenyan Olympic Trials in Nairobi, Kipyegon won both the 1500 and 5000 m, in times of 3:53.99 and 14:46.28, respectively.

 On 7 July 2024, at the Meeting de Paris, Kipyegon broke her own 1500 m world record by seven hundredths of a second, running 3:49.04.

 At the Paris 2024 Olympics, after initially winning the silver medal in the women's 5,000 metres, Kipyegon faced disqualification for obstruction of Ethiopian athlete Gudaf Tsegay.
 However, she was later reinstated to her silver medal position behind her compatriot, gold medalist Beatrice Chebet, following a successful appeal.
 Kipyegon ended her campaign at the Paris Olympics with gold in the 1500m, breaking her own Olympic record with a time of 3:51.29.
 She outsprinted silver and bronze medallists Jessica Hull and Georgia Bell to win by a margin of 1.27 seconds.

 On 14 September 2024, Kipyegon won the 1500 metres at the 2024 Diamond League final in Brussels, Belgium, in a meeting record time of 3:54.75.
 On 26 September 2024, she won the first edition of Athlos, an all-woman track and field meeting at Icahn Stadium in New York City.

 2025: Sub four-minute mile attempt, 1500 m world record improvement

 On 26 April, Kipyegon set a meeting record in the 1000 metres at the Xiamen Diamond League, running 2:29.21.
 This time was 0.06 seconds off her personal best and 0.23 seconds off Svetlana Masterkova's world record of 2:28.98.

 On 26 June, in a special event organized by Nike, Kipyegon attempted to become the first woman to break four minutes for the mile.
 She fell 6.91 seconds short of the barrier with a time of 4:06.91.
 Nike later subtracted the reaction time, adjusting her official time to 4:06.42.
 Similar to the Ineos 1:59 Challenge and Breaking2, World Athletics will not recognize the record.
 This event was announced in April 2025.
 She was assisted by 'the next generation of super shoes' and both male and female pacers.

-On 5 July, at the Prefontaine Classic, Kipyegon improved her 1500 metre world record by 0.36 seconds to 3:48.68, becoming the first woman to break the 3:49 barrier.
+On 5 July, at the Prefontaine Classic, Kipyegon improved her 1500-metre world record by 0.36 seconds to 3:48.68, becoming the first woman to break the 3:49 barrier.

-On 16 September, Faith Kipyegon earned a record-equalling fourth World Championships 1500m title.